ossf/scorecard/docs/checks.md

 if a past commit includes illegal content such as child pornography, it may be necessary to use a force push to rewrite the history rather than simply hide the commit.

+This test has tiered scoring.
+Each tier must be fully satisfied to achieve points at the next tier.
+For example, if you fulfill the Tier 3 checks but do not fulfill all the Tier 2 checks, you will not receive any points for Tier 3.

+Note: If Scorecard is run without an administrative access token, the requirements that specify “For administrators” are ignored.

+Tier 1 Requirements (3/10 points):
+  - Force push
+  - Force deletion
+  - For administrators: Include administrators

+Tier 2 Requirements (6/10 points):
+  - Required reviewers >=1 ​
+  - For administrators: Strict status checks (require branches to be up-to-date before merging)

+Tier 3 Requirements (8/10 points):
+  - Status checks defined

+Tier 4 Requirements (9/10 points):
+  - Required reviewers >= 2

+Tier 5 Requirements (10/10 points):
+  - For administrators: Dismiss stale reviews

 **Remediation steps**